cdl-geneseo/geneseo-dictionary/I/InterVarsity-Christian-Fellowship.md

 # InterVarsity Christian Fellowship

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-I-L

-Bibliographies and Study Guides : InterVarsity Christian Fellowship

 Created by  Unknown User (djb25), last modified on Apr 28, 2015

 InterVarsity Christian Fellowship - n.
 An organization committed to Jesus Christ.&quot;Are you going to the InterVarsity Christian Fellowship meeting?&quot;As of 2015, 62.5% of students surveyed know this word.
 12.5% believe it is of local origins.(Barcacel Peña, G-M, 2015)